 Notice the apparent contradiction in verses 42-43 and 63-64 above in which Babylon is destroyed by the sea, the roaring waves, and sinks down in the water of the Euphrates.
 In spite of this, in verse 43, Babylon is very likely still literally turned into a dry desert.
-This apparent contradiction makes it obvious that the water and sea are not literal, but typical

-Old Testament symbolic representations of the mass of the wicked coming against Babylon.
+This apparent contradiction makes it clear that the water and sea are not literal, but typical Old Testament symbolic representations of the mass of the wicked coming against Babylon.
+Wicked people, the "sea", attacking Babylon is worded even more explicitly in the Targum of Jeremiah 51 here below as opposed to its wording in the translation of the Masoretic Hebrew text above.
+John's ancient audience of Revelation may have been familiar with this Targum wording: